Additive estimates of the permanent using Gaussian fields: Introduction

 Another additive estimate of $\text{perm}(A)$ for the case when $A$ is Hermitian positive semidefinite was provided by the work of Chakhmakhchyan, Cerf, and Garcia-Patron in \cite{CCGP}.
 There they exploited a physical interpretation of $\text{perm}(A)$ within linear optics when the input is a thermal state.
 There $A$ can be associated to a unitary transformation on the state space and $\text{perm}(A)$ is proportional to the probability of detecting a single photon in each mode at the output.
-The authors use this to show $\text{perm}(A)$ to being proportional of the expectation of a bounded random variable over a complex Gaussian distribution.
+The authors use this to show that $\text{perm}(A)$ is proportional to the expectation of a bounded random variable over a complex Gaussian distribution.
 The algorithm then approximates $\text{perm}(A)$ by taking the empirical mean of this random variable which also takes $O(M^{2})$ time to compute for each of the samples.
-This procedure involves diagonalizing $A$ which comes at an additional computational cost of $O(M^{3})$, but improves on the error of Gurvits’s algorithm if the eigenvalues of $A$ satisfy a certain smoothness property.
-In this work, we construct another randomized polynomial time additive estimate of the permanent $\text{perm}(A)$ for any $M \times M$ real matrix $A$.
+This procedure involves diagonalizing $A$ which comes at an additional computational cost of $O(M^{3})$ but improves on the error of Gurvits’s algorithm if the eigenvalues of $A$ satisfy a certain smoothness property.
+This algorithm matches the computation time of our algorithm below.
+In this work, we construct another randomized polynomial time additive estimate of the permanent $\text{perm}(A)$ for any $M \times M$ real matrix $A$ using samples from a Gaussian distribution.

 When $A$ is symmetric positive definite, one can associate to $A$, the Gaussian random variables $X_{1}, \ldots, X_{M}$ whose covariance is given by $A$.
 The random variables $X_{1}, \ldots, X_{M}$ are referred to as the \textit{Gaussian field} associated to $A$.
 These random variables span a Hilbert space, whose associated Fock space has a multiplication structure known as the $\textit{Wick product}$ (see \cite{J}).
 The relationship of the Wick product to the permanent of $A$ is given by the following theorem that has appeared implicitly in literature (see chapter 3 of \cite{J}).